D3DEnergetic/FIDASIM/docs/user-guide/01_getting_started/03_running.md

 duration:                   0:15:53
 ```

-##Submitting to a Sun Grid Engine cluster using `submit_fidasim`
+##Submitting to a clusters job schedular using `submit_fidasim`

-`submit_fidasim` is a python routine that submits a FIDASIM job to a SGE cluster using `qsub`.
+`submit_fidasim` is a python routine that schedules a FIDASIM job on a cluster.
 For example

 ```
 lstagner@computer:~$ submit_fidasim /u/lstagner/TEST